 Is a DAW that works on Windows and macOS, both free and paid versions.
 Regarding the compatibility of Pro Tools, it is essential to highlight a security feature that this software has.
 If you want to use it on your PC, you must have the iLok copy protection method; When you start the program, this software will look for your “key” and validate the data contained in the hardware with that of the registry, and it will operate normally.

 Regarding the compatibility of Pro Tools with other software, this is very limited; it generally integrates with other Avid products.
 One of them is Avid Link, a community of music composers and audio professionals with whom you can collaborate and increase your creative opportunities.

-Cubase is compatible with Windows and macOS, and the majority of consoles MIDI devices available in the market.
+Is compatible with Windows and macOS, and the majority of consoles MIDI devices are available in the market.
 The latest version of Cubase requires at least 64-bit on Windows 10 and macOS Mojave / Catalina.
-8 GB of RAM and an Intel i5 or higher CPU and 30 GB of free memory needed.
+8 GB of RAM and an Intel i5 or higher CPU and 30 GB of free memory are needed.

 It is essential to note the minimum system requirements must include Windows 7 or higher or OS X 10.11.6 or higher, 4 GB of RAM, and a minimum of Intel® Core ™ i5 processor.

 Is available as a native 64-bit application for macOS.
 The latest version is fully compatible with most current audio formats and with plug-ins in VST, AU, DX, and FL Native formats.

 Projects created on macOS and Windows are fully interchangeable and compatible, including compatibility with third-party plug-ins.
 It is important to note that it has a paid mobile version called FL Studio Mobile for mobile or tablet.
 The software is compatible with ASIO and WDM drivers and will allow us to export our songs to WAV, MP3, OGG, or MIDI file formats.